Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 ## **Project Overview**
 This solution:
 1. Detects fields (e.g., PlayerName, CourseName, Score ...) using **YOLOv8** and **YOLOv11** large models.
 2. Recognizes text using **VietOCR** tailored for Vietnamese handwriting.
+Using Tesseract OCR to specialize detecting numeric values only.
 3. Handles multiple layouts/templates dynamically.
 4. Extracts structured data and exports it to a JSON file.
 5. Uses **LabelMe** for annotating golf scorecard fields.